Skip to main content

 What are the implications of having a court order?

-Varying or discharging a court order
+Changing or ending a court order

 Sexual Offences Prevention Order (SOPO) and Sexual Harm Prevention Orders (SHPO)